Updated: September, 28, 2020

-While developed by the U.S. Army, this model has been validated in independent studies.
+While developed by the Walter Reed Army Institute of Research at the U.S. Army Medical Research Development Command, this model has been validated in independent studies.
 These studies have shown a direct relationship between scores on the scale and the likelihood and severity of workplace accidents.
 A study conducted by the U.S. Department of Transportation within the railroad industry showed that accidents caused by individuals below 70 on the alertness scale were up to five times more costly than those caused by individuals above 90.

 The SAFTE Alertness Model continues to be used by the Federal Aviation Administration in the U.S. Department of Transportation and in the U.S. Air Force.

 Readi Enterprise Suite was developed by Fatigue Science to help workers and organizations predict and mitigate the risks of fatigue using the SAFTE Alertness Model.

 Using a wearable device, workers can self manage their fatigue by uploading sleep data to the Readi app to receive their ReadScore.
 This allows them to view their current risk level, and how their performance is impacted throughout the day ahead.
 GPS data and other biometrics are not captured in order to preserve the privacy of the individual.

 Accessing ReadiSupervise allows supervisors to view anonymized Readiscores across their workforce so that they can make informed decisions around safety critical tasks.
 Understanding how fatigue impacts workers can reduce accidents and drive performance.